Lukide0/SoftwareEngineering/seminar-work.md

 1. The teacher logs into their account.
 2. The teacher navigates to subject they wish to edit non-essential subject info.
-3. The system displays current subject information.
+3. The system displays the current subject information.
-4. The teacher navigates to the edit essential info
+4. The teacher navigates to the edit non-essential info.
 5. The teacher modifies the fields they wish to change, such as the subject's description ...
 6. The teacher submits the changes.
 7. The system checks if updated information about subject is valid.